Rights of Employees

 - Employees who work more than 6 hours starting between 1 pm and 6 am are entitled to at least a 45-minute meal break during the middle of their workday, for a minimum of at least an hour-and-a-half per day.

 These are minimums, meaning an employer's policy or an individual employment agreement can provide more generous breaks.
 However, employers are not necessarily required to pay their employees during the legally-required meal breaks.Wage and Hour RequirementsCoffee and Rest Breaks

 Employers must pay non-exempt employees, meaning workers who are legally entitled to receive overtime pay and minimum wage, during any authorized short breaks during the work day.
 Generally, these short breaks are between 5 and 20 minutes long.

 In contrast, employers are not required to pay employees during their lunch or meal breaks.
-In contrast to rest breaks, a meal break typically is at least 30 minutes long.
+In contrast to rest breaks, meal breaks typically are at least 30 minutes long.

-Since employers and not legally required to pay employees during lunch breaks, companies that voluntarily agree to pay for this time are not obligated to pay time-and-a-half overtime premiums for this non-working time.
+Since employers are not legally required to pay employees during lunch breaks, companies that voluntarily agree to pay for this time are not obligated to pay time-and-a-half overtime premiums for this non-working time.

 However, since employers are required to pay non-exempt employees for all of their hours worked, if an employee works through their meal or rest break at work, then they are entitled to be paid for this time.

 Nonetheless, many companies automatically deduct a full meal break from all of their employees, whether or not they actually took a break.
 When they do so for non-exempt employees, those companies are violating state and federal wage and hour laws.

 For further information, you might be interested in reading our article, Employer Cannot Offset Unpaid Work with Voluntary Pay During Meals, from our New Jersey Employment Law Blog.Related Wage and Hour Claims